3 strategies for giving better feedback

 As you can see, these “blur words” can be hard to interpret and measure.
 For instance, what exactly does unprofessional mean?
 How sloppy is too sloppy?
 While a manager might give an employee this feedback with good intentions, it can also be easily misunderstood, cause distress, and prevent constructive change.

-Be specific.
-Have managers replace their blur words with specific phrases that point more directly to the heart of the issue.
+Have managers replace their blur words with particular phrases that point more directly to the heart of the issue.
 If we revisit the previous example, here’s what that might look like:

 2. Separate the behavior from the person